openvinotoolkit/openvino/samples/cpp/benchmark_app/README.md

                               Using explicit 'nstreams' or other device-specific options, please set hint to 'none' -api <sync/async>             Optional (deprecated).
 Enable Sync/Async API.
 Default value is "async".
     -niter  <integer>             Optional.
 Number of iterations.
 If not specified, the number of iterations is calculated depending on a device.
-    -nireq  <integer>             Optional.
-Number of infer requests.
-Default value is determined automatically for device.
     -b  <integer>                 Optional.
 Batch size value.
 If not specified, the batch size value is determined from Intermediate Representation.
     -t                            Optional.
 Time in seconds to execute topology.

+Advanced options
+    -extensions  <absolute_path>  Required for custom layers (extensions).
+Absolute path to a shared library with the kernels implementations.
+    -c  <absolute_path>           Required for GPU custom kernels.
+Absolute path to an .xml file with the kernels description.
+    -nireq  <integer>             Optional.
+Number of infer requests.
+Default value is determined automatically for device.
     -shape                        Optional.
 Set shape for model input.
 For example, "input1[1,3,224,224],input2[1,4]" or "[1,3,224,224]" in case of one input size.
 This parameter affect model input shape and can be dynamic.
 For dynamic dimensions use symbol `?` or '-1'.
 Ex. [?,3,?,?].
 For bounded dimensions specify range 'min..max'.
 Ex.
 [1..10,3,?,?].
     -data_shape                   Required for models with dynamic shapes.
 Set shape for input blobs.
 In case of one input size: "[1,3,224,224]" or "input1[1,3,224,224],input2[1,4]".
 In case of several input sizes provide the same number for each input (except cases with single shape for any input): "[1,3,128,128][3,3,128,128][1,3,320,320]", "input1[1,1,128,128][1,1,256,256],input2[80,1]" or "input1[1,192][1,384],input2[1,192][1,384],input3[1,192][1,384],input4[1,192][1,384]".
 If model shapes are all static specifying the option will cause an exception.
     -layout                       Optional.
 Prompts how model layouts should be treated by application.
 For example, "input1[NCHW],input2[NC]" or "[NCHW]" in case of one input size.